District of Columbia - Sectoral Privacy Overview

 2.1.
 The CPPA

 The CPPA prohibits unfair and deceptive practices in connection with the offer, sale, and supply of consumer goods and services, and establishes an enforceable right to truthful information from merchants about consumer goods and services.
-Where a company makes representations to consumers, either express or implied, that it will protect the privacy of consumers' personal information, that company may be liable under the CPPA for any misrepresentations as unfair and deceptive trade practices. §28-3904(f) to (f-1) of the CPPA provides, 'It shall be a violation of this chapter for any person to engage in an unfair or deceptive trade practice, whether or not any consumer is in fact misled, deceived, or damaged thereby, including to […] fail to state a material fact if such failure tends to mislead [or] [u]se innuendo or ambiguity as to a material fact, which has a tendency to mislead.'
-As argued by the AG in the December 2018 complaint mentioned above, "[t]he CPPA is a remedial statute that is to be broadly construed."
+Where a company makes representations to consumers, either express or implied, that it will protect the privacy of consumers' personal information, that company may be liable under the CPPA for any misrepresentations as unfair and deceptive trade practices. §§28-3904(f) to (f-1) of the CPPA provide that 't shall be a violation of this chapter for any person to engage in an unfair or deceptive trade practice, whether or not any consumer is in fact misled, deceived, or damaged thereby, including to […] fail to state a material fact if such failure tends to mislead [or] [u]se innuendo or ambiguity as to a material fact, which has a tendency to mislead.'
+As argued by the AG in the December 2018 complaint mentioned above, "[t]he CPPA is a remedial statute that is to be broadly construed".

 The CPPA was also used recently by the AG in an enforcement action against an insurance company.
 The insurance company settled with the AG in October 2018, resolving the AG's claims that it had violated the CPPA by failing to protect consumers' confidential health information and deceiving consumers about the company's ability to safeguard their health information (see in further detail under section 3 below).